Who Founded Burge's Meadows?

 Burge's Meadows has a bold aim: to plant 1,000 acres of wildflower meadows between 2025 and 2035.
 We will be planting the first seeds this sowing season.

-The charity's success will deliver one of the largest restorations of traditional hay meadows in England in Wales.
+The charity's success will deliver one of the largest restorations of traditional hay meadows in England and Wales.

 Spaces for nature are vital for human health and happiness.
 Many of the charity's meadow sites will be educational and inspiring, helping people reconnect with the natural world.